 - 3. In large bowl, combine the cornmeal, flour, baking powder, and salt.
 Slowly whisk in the milk mixture until smooth.
 Scrape the batter into the prepared dish and bake on the lower-middle rack until golden and a toothpick inserted in the center comes out clean, 20 to 30 minutes.

 - 4. Cool the cornbread in the pan on a wire rack for 2 to 3 hours.
-(The cornbread can be stored at room temperature for up to 2 days.)
+(The cornbread can be kept at room temperature for up to 2 days.)

 - 5. Preheat the oven to 250°F (120°C).